wearecultdao/hub/README.md

 # CULT DAO Hub

 A community-built, open-source interface for interacting with the CULT DAO ecosystem.
-This hub is designed to provide a comprehensive, transparent, and user-friendly dashboard for all members of the DAO, from Guardians to The Many.
+This hub is a comprehensive, transparent, and user-friendly dashboard for all members of the DAO, from Guardians to The Many.

 > The goal is to provide tools that empower the community, increase transparency, and give every member the ability to easily track and participate in the governance of the DAO.

 ### Features

-*   **Wallet Management:** Connect your wallet to see a full breakdown of your CULT and dCULT holdings, delegation status, and voting rights.
+*   **Complete Wallet Management:** Connect your wallet for a full breakdown of your CULT and dCULT holdings, delegation status, and on-chain voting rights.
-*   **Staking & Rewards:** A simple interface to stake CULT, unstake dCULT, and claim your accumulated rewards from DAO investments.
+*   **Seamless Staking & Rewards:** A simple, unified interface to stake CULT, unstake dCULT, and claim your accumulated rewards from DAO investments with a single click.
-*   **DAO Governance:** View active and past proposals, submit new proposals (Guardians), and cast votes on-chain or via gasless signature.
+*   **Full DAO Governance Suite:** View active, pending, and past proposals with a powerful search and filter function.
+Guardians can submit new proposals, and The Many can cast their votes directly on-chain or via gasless signature.
-*   **In-Depth DAO Metrics:** A detailed dashboard tracking key on-chain statistics, including token supply, treasury value, liquidity, and market data.
+*   **In-Depth DAO Metrics:** A detailed, real-time dashboard tracking key on-chain statistics, including token supply dynamics (total, circulating, burned), treasury value, liquidity pools, and market data.
-*   **Wallet Tracking:** Add multiple addresses to a watchlist to monitor combined holdings and delegation statuses - perfect for keeping an eye on your own wallets or DAO multisigs.
+*   **Advanced Wallet Tracking:** Add multiple Ethereum addresses or ENS names to a persistent watchlist to monitor combined holdings and delegation statuses—perfect for managing your own wallets or tracking DAO multisigs.

-**Disclaimer:** This is a community-built tool and is not the official CultDAO website.
-It is currently in a pre-alpha stage.
-Please use it with caution and at your own risk.
+*   **Multi-Currency & Theme Support:** View all financial data in your preferred global currency (USD, EUR, BTC, etc.).
+Customize your experience with multiple visual themes and a "shuffle" mode for a unique look every time.

+**Disclaimer & Terms of Use:** This is a community-built tool and is **NOT the official CULT DAO website.** While this software has been thoroughly tested, its use is entirely at your own risk.
+By using this application, you are interacting directly with the immutable CULT DAO smart contracts on the Ethereum blockchain.
+You are solely responsible for the security of your wallet and for any transactions you approve.
+This software is provided "AS IS", without warranty of any kind.

 ## Running Locally